 The mission of a company’s L&D organization is to provide the business with a skilled workforce that enables it to achieve its business goals.
-In a tight job market, the ability to upskill the workforce takes on a even more critical role.
-The costs of new hires is high.
-Wage inflation, time to productivity, culture fit (or first year attrition due to the lack of it) are only two components of this cost equation.
+In a tight job market, the ability to upskill the workforce takes on an even more critical role.
+The costs of new hires are high.
+Wage inflation, time to productivity, culture fit (or first-year attrition due to the lack of it) are only two components of this cost equation.

 So in this environment think about this.
 As L&D continues to ask for a “seat at the table.”

 “Layoffs hit their highest level for a first quarter in 10 years as 2019′s job market got off to a shaky start, according to a report Thursday from outplacement firm Challenger, Gary & Christmas.

 Total announced cuts hit 190,410, a 10.3 percent increase from the fourth quarter, and a 35.6 percent jump from the same period a year ago.
 The level was the worst period overall since the third quarter of 2015 and the highest level for a first-quarter since 2009 as the economy was still mired in the financial crisis.”